Yes We Can (will.i.am song)

 "Yes We Can" is a song produced by The Black Eyed Peas frontman will.i.am, released as promotional single on February 2, 2008.

 Production

 Although the lyrics are entirely quotations from Obama's concession speech in the New Hampshire presidential primary, the Obama campaign had no involvement in its production.
 The speech was written by then-Obama speechwriter Jon Favreau.
 The viral music video, shot in a sparse black-and-white, features Obama's image in collage fashion; the performers, among them celebrities including musicians, singers and actors, echo his words in a hip-hop, call-and-response manner as his voice plays in the background.
-The song was produced by will.i.am, mixed by Dylan "3-D" Dresdow, and the music video was directed by Jesse Dylan, the son of singer Bob Dylan.
+The song was produced by will.i.am and mixed by Dylan "3-D" Dresdow, and the music video was directed by Jesse Dylan, the son of singer Bob Dylan.

 Release

 will.i.am performs "Yes We Can" during the final day of the 2008 Democratic National Convention in Denver, Colorado.

 Since the original posting on YouTube, the video has been re-posted a number of times by other users and as of February 23, 2008, the video had been watched a combined total of more than 22 million times among all of the postings.
 It had also been viewed more than 4 million times on Dipdive, for a combined web total of more than 26 million viewings.
 By July 22, 2008, the video had been watched over 21 million times on YouTube and other sites.
 The video also won will.i.am a Webby Award for "Artist of the Year".
 It was criticized, however, by conservative commentators for being over-the-top and worshipful.
 John Legend and will.i.am performed the song on the final day of the 2008 Democratic National Convention at INVESCO Field, Denver, Colorado.